 Besides choice, a good menu can also make a great impact on your business by:

 - Differentiating your venue from your competitors by highlighting your serves and offers.

-- Influencing customers’ choice and making opportunities to sell more profitable drinks.
+- Influencing customers’ choices and making opportunities to sell more profitable drinks.

-- Reducing inefficiencies and speeding up service at the bar resulting in increasing sales and profits.
+- Reducing inefficiencies and speeding up service at the bar resulting in increased sales and profits.

 Tips for designing a profitable menu

 A menu is one of the most powerful sales tools you have.
 Its design, what offers it contains, and how you use it are critical to achieving your goals.
 Ensure you apply the below rules in order to get the most out of your menu:

 Get the right mix of drinks on your menu!